aksh-ai/drive-ai/README.md

-# Pyxel AI
+# Drive AI

 A complete Warning System for Drivers using Artificial Intelligence and Computer Vision.

 ## Project Description

-Pyxel AI is a complete Warning System for Drivers that uses Artificial Intelligence and Computer Vision.
+Drive AI is a complete Warning System for Drivers that uses Artificial Intelligence and Computer Vision.

-**Pyxel-AI** can promote accident prevention and guide the user to stay on safetrack **ensuring personal as well as pedestrian safety**.
+**Drive-AI** can promote accident prevention and guide the user to stay on safetrack **ensuring personal as well as pedestrian safety**.

 We have developed a software as well as a hardware component that can be used as a supplement in any existing vehicle, which would detect **traffic signs, traffic lights, driver’s drowsiness, sudden lane changes, predict pedestrian movement, zonal analysis (school zones and other emergency zones) of speed data** that collectively forms our **warning system**.